VideoOrion: Tokenizing Object Dynamics in Videos: Related Work

-There are also studies that pay attention to the semantic aggregation of visual tokens.
-Chat-univi~\citep{jin2024chat} aggregates visual tokens into dynamic visual tokens with DPC-KNN~\citep{dpc-knn}, a clustering algorithm.
-While this method merges similar visual tokens to reduce redundancy, our approach merges visual tokens in an object-centric manner to ensure clear semantics.
-Video-LaVIT \citep{jin2024video} employs MPEG-4 compression algorithm to extract videos into key frames and motion information and applies VQ-VAE to encode motion tokens.
-While we also split videos with key frames, we focus on the semantics of objects instead of the general motion.
-Slot-VLM \citep{xu2024slot} shares similar idea with ours, leveraging slot attention to cluster object-centric and event-centric concept tokens.
-Our method differs from theirs in that we employ expert vision models to precisely extract objects, and we perform temporal fusion to encode the dynamics of objects across frames so that our object tokens carry more integrated information about the present objects.
-Artemis \citep{qiu2024artemis} also applies ROI tracking to get target-specific features for visual tokens, but it focuses on video-based referential understanding and only cares about the target object.
-In contrast, we tend to make Video-LLMs improve the object-centric understanding capabilities and aggregate object tokens for each object identified in the observations.
+There are also studies emphasizing the semantic aggregation of visual tokens.
+For instance, Chat-univi~\citep{jin2024chat} aggregates visual tokens into dynamic clusters using DPC-KNN~\citep{dpc-knn}, a clustering algorithm aimed at reducing redundancy by merging visually similar tokens.
+Unlike Chat-univi, \textit{VideoOrion} aggregates visual tokens explicitly in an object-centric manner, thus ensuring clearer semantic representation.
+Similarly, Video-LaVIT~\citep{jin2024video} employs the MPEG-4 compression algorithm to distill video information into key frames and motion features, subsequently encoding these using VQ-VAE.
+While our approach also segments videos via key frames, we prioritize the semantic representation of objects rather than general motion information.
+The closest related study is Slot-VLM~\citep{xu2024slot}, which shares conceptual similarities with ours by employing slot attention mechanisms to cluster tokens into object-centric and event-centric representations.
+Our methodology substantially diverges by deploying specialized vision models to precisely detect and extract object representations and incorporating temporal fusion techniques to capture the dynamics of objects across frames.
+This ensures that our resulting object tokens encapsulate richer, temporally integrated semantic information.
+Artemis~\citep{qiu2024artemis} also incorporates ROI tracking to derive target-specific features from visual tokens but predominantly targets video-based referential understanding tasks with exclusive emphasis on individual objects.
+In contrast, our research aims to enhance the object-centric comprehension of Video-LLMs by systematically aggregating and encoding semantic tokens for all identified objects within the observed video sequences.

-\textbf{Visual models for object segmentation.} When humans incorporate visual information into reasoning, they naturally segment and extract visual content based on semantics, particularly in identifying distinct objects or entities.
-Although existing MLLMs often overlook this aspect, this semantic abstraction has numerous corresponding tasks in the field of computer vision, such as object detection \citep{carion2020end,zhang2022dino,oquab2023dinov2,yao2022detclip}, instance segmentation \citep{he2017mask,cheng2022masked}, video object segmentation \citep{perazzi2017learning,wang2019fast,yang2021associating}, and so on.
-We propose to utilize these expert models to help encode object dynamics, instead of relying on video-text pairs only.
-In this paper, after various attempts, we apply the combination with GroundingDINO \citep{liu2023grounding} as the object detection model, SAM \citep{kirillov2023segment} as the segmentation model, and Xmem \citep{cheng2022xmem} as the multi-object tracking model.
-We believe that these extensive research achievements in computer vision can assist Video-LLMs in better extracting semantics at the visual level.